nodejs/node/doc/api/stream.md

 the final value of the reduction.

-The reducer function iterates the stream element-by-element which means that there is no `concurrency` parameter or parallism.
+The reducer function iterates the stream element-by-element which means that there is no `concurrency` parameter or parallelism.
 To perform a `reduce` concurrently, it can be chained to the [`readable.map`][] method.

 If no `initial` value is supplied the first chunk of the stream is used as the